 .AddText(2,0, "This is text at Row 2 Column 0 in the composite")

 Typically, objects retrieved from or saved to a SQL database will have a record ID associated with them, either a GUID or a basic IDENTITY number (1-...).
-It follows then that composites of UI Elements on the screen may also readily be associated with this same ID, the same ID as that used in the database.
-However, a GUID is not required (as one can be created automatically behind the scenes.)
+It follows then that composites of UI Elements on the screen may also be associated with such an ID.
+However, a GUID is not required as one can be created by the library automatically behind the scenes.

-This can be an effective way of binding and retrieving a composite set of UI Elements (which may correspond to properties within a C# Class.)
-Within a single composite tied to an ID, identify X-Y Coordinates for positioning child elements within a Grid within a parent container.ICOMPOSITE CONTAINER TYPES
+This use of ID's works well for binding and retrieving sets of UI Elements.
+Within a single composite tied to an ID, identify X-Y Coordinates for positioning child elements within a parent container.COMPOSITE STRUCTURE

-Currently, I support multiple containers (each implementing IComposite) for use within a composite.
+Currently, I support multiple containers (each implementing IComposite):

 public enum ContainerType